-Session n One: Brainstorm Learning Plan (45 minutes) Engage Prompt student background knowledge by asking what students know about "brainstorming."
+Sessior n One: Brainstorm Plan (45 minutes) Engage Prompt student background knowledge by asking what students know about "brainstorming."
 Tell students they will be starting some new work in social studies and that part of their work will require brainstorming.
 Introduce the unit by previewing the Student Task and Essential Questions.
 Review the standards for this session with students to set clear targets.
 Tell students that today they will focus on organizing their ideas.
-The purpose of the information they collect will be twofold: the basis for a class forum on the topic and also for an individual product (paper or presentation and timeline). nauirv Explore Model the brainstorm/organization tool while students brainstorm stakeholders and resources related to the topic, event, issue, or question you have pre-selected for this assessment.
+The purpose of the information they collect will be twofold: the basis for a class forum on the topic and also for an individual product (paper or presentation). nauirv Explore Model the brainstorm/organization tool while students brainstorm stakeholders and resources related to the topic, event, issue, or question you have pre-selected for this assessment.
 Record student responses, for example, the "K" column of a KWL chart, a list, or pieces of a mindmap.
 As you model the tool, be sure to "think aloud" about what you are doing; for example, the steps you take as you record new pieces of information and how the process of brainstorming helps you.
 Check for student understanding by having students assist you in creating categories and sorting ideas.
-Note: students will use this tool again in Session Three as a way to organize information from their research.
-They will label categories and use those categories to sort information.
-Jul Extend Have students practice using the brainstorming tool individually or in pairs; for example, fill in the "W" column of a KWL chart.
-Students should work on organizing their ideas into categories, such as those suggested in Social Studies Standards 4.3.1 and 5.2.1 (forming a research question, multiple perspectives for the question, and multiple sources for answering the question).
+Note: students will use this tool again in Session Three as a way to organize information.
+Ir Extend Have students practice using the brainstorming tool individually or in pairs; for example, fill in the "W" column of a KWL chart.
+Students should work on organizing their ideas into categories, such as those suggested in Social Studies Standard 4.2.3 (how technology and ideas affected the way people lived and changed their values, beliefs, and attitudes).
 Teaching Tips and Accommodations If you do not have access to a computer lab, consider making this activity one station that students can access during center time.
 For students who require more support, allow for practice using paper/pencil or provide scaffolding in the form of a graphic organizer that has identified categories.
 Evaluate Ask students to reflect on the following questions: What did you like or want to change about the digital tool?
 How does using a graphic organizer help you with your thinking about a topic?
 What are some other ways you might use a graphic organizer?
 What tips would you give someone using this tool for the first time?
 Do not score this session as part of the assessment.
 Provide feedback to students about their abilities to label categories based on important characteristics and use categories to sort data and information.
 See the examples on the next page for student work samples and ideas for feedback.